User Guide

 • --published - if specified, only published records will be returned.

-• --format <format> - format of the output.
+• --output-format <format> - format of the output.
 The default is yaml.
 The supported formats are json and yaml.

 If multiple models, communities or collections are specified, the search will return results from all of them in undefined order.